 Which is Best, the Secured Loan Vs Remortgage?

 While you don’t get the lower introductory rate for the first two years using the secured loan option, you do get a lower rate than the standard variable that Yorkshire Building Society would charge after the two-year introductory rate expired.

-To find out what the best option is for the amount you need to borrow, you will need to know how much your property is valued at, and the amount you’ve already paid towards your existing mortgage.
+To find out what the best option is (secured loan or remortgage?) for the amount you need to borrow, you will need to know how much your property is valued at, and the amount you’ve already paid towards your existing mortgage.
 What you’ve paid is the amount of equity you hold in the property.
 The higher your home equity, the better a rate you’ll be able to secure.

 How Halifax Secured Loans Fair

-Halifax are a leading specialist for UK secured loans, second charge mortgage products, and offer a variety of remortgaging options, so it’s no surprise many are looking to find out firstly, if they can borrow and secondly, how much.
+Halifax is a leading specialist for UK secured loans, second charge mortgage products, and offer a variety of remortgaging options, so it’s no surprise many are looking to find out first if they can borrow and secondly, how much.

 To answer the first question, Halifax will only lend to existing customers.
 Therefore, if you’re not currently a customer, you won’t be eligible for any of their borrowing options.
 To meet this requirement, you would need to open an account, and then consider borrowing.

 It’s worth considering that when you’re asking the bank you hold your current account with to lend to you, they hold the most data about you.
 They know how much and often you’re dipping into your overdraft and the reason why, such as overdrawing on a Saturday night.